-• To inspect and review the student's educational record within forty-five (45) days of the day the system receives a request for access.
+- To inspect and review the student's educational record within forty-five (45) days of the day the system receives a request for access.
 Parents/guardians/legal custodians or eligible students should submit to the school principal/appropriate school official a written request that identifies the record(s) they wish to inspect.
-The principal will make arrangements for access and notify the parents/guardians/legal custodians or eligible student of the time and place where the records may be inspected.

-- To request the amendment of the student's educational record that the parents/guardians/legal custodians or eligible student believes is inaccurate or misleading.
+The principal will make arrangements for access and notify the parents/guardians/legal custodians or eligible student of the time and place where the records may be inspected. - To request the amendment of the student's educational record that the parents/guardians/legal custodians or eligible student believes is inaccurate or misleading.
 Parents/guardians/legal custodians or eligible students may ask the Franklin County School System to amend a record that they believe is inaccurate or misleading.
 They should write the school principal, clearly identifying the part of the record they want changed, and specifying why it is inaccurate or misleading.
 If the system decides not to amend the record as requested by the parents/guardians/legal custodians or eligible student, the system will notify the parents/guardians/legal custodians or eligible student of the decision and advise them of their right to a hearing regarding the request for amendment.
-Additional information regarding the hearing procedures will be provided to the parents/guardians/legal custodians or eligible students. - To consent to disclosures of personal identifiable information contained in the student's educational records, except to the extent that FERPA authorizes disclosure without consent.
+Additional information regarding the hearing procedures will be provided to the parents/guardians/legal custodians or eligible student when notified of the right to a hearing. - To consent to disclosures of personal identifiable information contained in the student's educational records, except to the extent that FERPA authorizes disclosure without consent.
 One exception that permits disclosure without consent is disclosure to school officials with legitimate educational interests.
-A school official is a person employed by the system as an administrator, supervisor, instructor, or support staff member (including health or medical staff and law enforcement unit personnel); a person serving on the school board; a person or company with whom the system has contracted to perform a special task (such as an attorney, auditor, medical consultant, or therapist); or parents/guardians/legal custodians or student serving on an official in performing his/her tasks.
-A school official has a legitimate educational interest if the official in performing his/her tasks.
-A school official has a legitimate educational interest if the official in performing his/her tasks.
+A school official is a person employed by the system as an administrator, supervisor, instructor, or support staff member (including health or medical staff and law enforcement unit personnel); a person serving on the school board; a person or company with whom the system has contracted to perform a special task (such as an attorney, auditor, medical consultant, or therapist); or parents/guardians/legal custodians or student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his/her tasks.
+A school official has a legitimate educational interest if the official needs to review an educational record in order to fulfill his/her professional responsibility.